israpps/KELFBinder/documentation/sysupdate-docs.md

 __Chinese__   | `BCEXEC-SYSTEM` | `BCDATA-SYSTEM` |  `BCEXEC-DVDPLAYER`   |

 [^1]: __DVD-player__ update executable name is: `dvdplayer.elf`
-[^2]: __Data Folder:__ seen on the console browser as "Your System Configuration" this folder hold the play history file (a file that holds a record of played games, used to generate the towers on the console start animation), also, `TITLE.DB` is held on this folder, a file used by the PS1 retrocompatibility systems
+[^2]: __Data Folder:__ seen on the console browser as "Your System Configuration" this folder hold the play history file (a file that holds a record of played games, used to generate the towers on the console start animation), also, `TITLE.DB` is held on this folder, a file used by the PS1 retrocompatibility systems on older models.

 ## System executables